-- (c) include or be accompanied by any information or evidence required by the relevant decision-maker to determine the consequences that may result from the cancellation of the authorisation. - (3) The amount of the application fee is - - (a) if the relevant decision-maker is the Secretary, the prescribed amount; or - (b) in any other case, the amount required by the relevant decision-maker. - (4) If the relevant decision-maker grants an application to cancel a relevant authorisation under this clause, the relevant decision-maker is to notify the holder of the relevant authorisation in writing that the application is granted. - of written notification (5) receipt under On subclause (4) in respect of a relevant authorisation. the relevant authorisation is cancelled. - (6) A relevant authorisation cancelled under this clause has no value.
+- (c) include or be accompanied by any information or evidence required by the relevant decision-maker to determine the consequences that may result from the cancellation of the authorisation. - (3) The amount of the application fee is - (a) if the relevant decision-maker is the Secretary, the prescribed amount; or - (b) in any other case, the amount required by the relevant decision-maker. - (4) If the relevant decision-maker grants an application to cancel a relevant authorisation under this clause, the relevant decision-maker is to notify the holder of the relevant authorisation in writing that the application is granted. - (5) On receipt of written notification under subclause (4) in respect of a relevant authorisation, the relevant authorisation is cancelled. - (6) A relevant authorisation cancelled under this clause has no value.